 Or, Realizing that the sky bridge in between Petronas twin towers closes on Mondays (when you were there)!

 The PETRONAS Twin Towers look like two giant sweet corns, and they have been holding the record of the world’s tallest twin towers for 18 years.
-The observatory deck in Tower 2 offers a far-reaching and stunning view of the city; more, the sky bridge between the two towers is opened for visitors as well.
-Not only the bridge closes on Monday… Sadly.
-Please also note, the sky bridge used to be, but no longer, free!
+The observatory deck in Tower 2 offers a far-reaching and stunning view of the city; more, the sky bridge between the two towers is open for visitors as well.
+Not only does the bridge close on Monday… Sadly.
+Please also note, that the sky bridge used to be, but is no longer, free!
 So we wandered to another observation deck which turned out kind of cool.
 It’s the Menara in KL city.

 The Menara, a.k.a.
 The Kuala Lumpur Tower, is a telecommunication tower atop a small hill.
 It is also the highest lookout point of the city that opens to the public.
 The tower also features a revolving restaurant with panoramic views of the city and allegedly the world’s highest McDonald’s a few floors down. 🙂